26 Worst Belly Fat Myths, According to Experts

 Truth: Although studies have favored some diets over others, there is no one particular diet that will automatically help you blast away belly fat.

 The most important thing is to focus on eating plenty of fresh produce, lean protein, healthy fats, and limiting the amounts of refined carbohydrates and saturated fats you're consuming.
-Equally important is staying within your calorie limits; these are the 30 Healthy Foods You Better Eat in Moderation that you'll want to keep in mind!
+Equally important is staying within your calorie limits; these are the 30 Healthy Foods You're Better Off Eating in Moderation that you'll want to keep in mind!

 Myth: Small Meals Are The Answer

 Truth: We often read that eating more frequent, smaller meals will melt off belly fat, but that's not necessarily true.

 "You don't need to eat small meals every two hours," says Bella.
 "You can more effectively increase your metabolism by eating three balanced meals and one snack per day."
 Not only will you feel more satisfied and fuller longer by eating a full meal, but you'll still keeping your blood sugar levels stable and won't risk overeating to the same degree as you might if you graze on foods throughout the day.
-For more insights into your metabolism, don't miss these 31 Things You Did Today to Slow Your Metabolism.
+For more insights into your metabolism, don't miss these 31 Ways You Messed Up Your Metabolism Today.

 Myth: You Need To Eat Less